Kunal614/Find_Your_word/README.md

  * Beautifulsoup
  * pandas

-#  Deployed without recomodation sysytem ... it will updated soon
+#  Deployed without recomodation sysytem ... it will be update soon
  https://about-word.herokuapp.com/